deduce-dev/dac-man/docs/use/plugins.md

 ## Developing a fully customized change analysis using custom plug-ins and the Dac-Man API

-In addition to the included plugins, users can also create and register their own plug-ins in Dac-Man.
+In addition to the included plug-in, users can also create and register their own plug-ins in Dac-Man.
 The [Plug-in API](../../reference/plugins-api) section describes the Dac-Man plug-in API that can be used to create user-defined plug-ins in Dac-Man.